 There is hardly a scene in the movie which has men talking only to men.
-What we have is a woman talking to a woman in different capacities as friends, as concubines, as wives or something much more complex to be adjudged.
+What we have is a woman talking to a woman in different capacities as friends, as concubines, as wives, or something much more complex to be adjudged.

-Women around the world have problems and only the setting or the background changes from a rusty village to a swanky swashbuckling metro city.
+Women around the world have problems and only the setting and the background changes from a rusty village to a swanky swashbuckling metro city.
 The problems remain and this makes the fairer sex to better identify herself with the protagonist of this film.

 What strikes most about the movie is its optimism.

-The film is very clear about the injustices meted out to women in rural India, but the story rolls on and wraps the viewer with a level-headed optimism.
+It is very clear about the injustices meted out to women in rural India, but the story rolls on and wraps the viewer with a level-headed optimism.
 The film is lively and cinematographer Russell Carpenter has worked hard to give a realistic color within the confines of a dull and drab rural background.

-When compared to contemporary flicks like Sairat or Killa, it leads to a feeling of melancholy and optimism in equal proportions.
+When compared to contemporary flicks like Sairat or Killa it leads to a feeling of melancholy and optimism in equal proportions.

 Sairat built up a fantasy which was shattered at the end.
 However, this is not the case here.
-We know the eventuality of social customs and redundant traditions crushing hopes, but the director leaves the door just open to let sheen of opportunity percolate in an otherwise dark surrounding.
+We know the eventuality of social customs and redundant traditions crushing hope, but the director leaves the door just open to let sheen of opportunity percolate in an otherwise dark surrounding.